stoikal/indonesia-geodata/README.md

 ```
 import indonesiaLow from "indonesia-geodata/indonesiaLow";
 ```
-Alternatively, the GeoJSON data is also available as a JSON file in the `json/` directory.
+Alternatively, the GeoJSON data is also available as JSON files in the `json` directory.

 ## Example Usage with Amchart 5: